 \section{Introduction}

 Fine-tuning pre-trained LLMs for specific tasks has gained significant attention recently.
 As the number of model parameters increases, full parameter fine-tuning (FT) becomes markedly memory-intensive.
 To alleviate GPU memory limitations, parameter-efficient fine-tuning (PEFT) methods~\citep{hu2022lora,li-liang-2021-prefix, dettmers2023qlora, zhao2024galore, pan2024lisa} have been developed, which only fine-tune a small number of (extra) model parameters.
 As a result, they significantly reduce the computational and storage cost, while achieving performance comparable to a fully fine-tuned model.

-Adaptive first-order optimizers are widely used, such as Adam~\cite{Adam} and AdamW~\citep{adamw} are widely used to fine-tune LLMs.
-However, using these optimizers still leads to substantial memory consumption, primarily due to the inherent backpropagation process.
-To address these limitations, MeZO~\cite{mezo} proposed to utilize a memory-efficient zeroth-order optimizer to estimate the gradient with just two forward passes per step, no need for backpropagation anymore.
+Adaptive first-order optimizers such as Adam~\citep{Adam} and AdamW~\citep{adamw} are widely used to fine-tune LLMs.
+However, using these optimizers still leads to substantial memory consumption, primarily due to the inherent backpropagation process to calculate the gradient.
+To address these limitations, MeZO~\citep{mezo} proposed to utilize a zeroth-order optimizer (ZOO) to estimate the gradient with just two forward passes per step, no need for backpropagation anymore.
 This achieves numerous memory reductions and makes it accessible to train and store LLMs on consumer hardware.

-However, loss functions of LLMs often exhibit heterogeneous curvatures across different parameter dimensions, as documented in recent studies \cite{sagun2017eigenvalues, Hessian_Eigenvalue_Density, Adaptive_Methods_Good_for_Attention}.
-This significant difference of second derivative makes the MeZO converge towards saddle point, slowing down the convergence speed, as shown in Figure~\ref{fig:3D}.
-The Hessian can be leveraged in optimizer to effectively adjust the magnitude of the parameter updates \cite{Liu2023sophia:, ADAHESSIAN, anil2021scalable}, solving the above dilemma.
+However, the parameters of LLMs often exhibit heterogeneous curvatures across different dimensions, as documented in recent studies \citep{sagun2017eigenvalues, Hessian_Eigenvalue_Density, Adaptive_Methods_Good_for_Attention}.
+This significant difference of second derivative makes the MeZO converge towards saddle point, slowing down the convergence speed, as shown in Figure~\ref{fig:3D} (right).
+Since the incorporation of Hessian to measure the curvature properties of the loss landscape, second-order methods \citep{Liu2023sophia:, ADAHESSIAN, anil2021scalable} can solve this suboptimal behavior.
 Unfortunately, in the context of zeroth-order optimization, one cannot directly compute the Hessian atop first-order derivatives.

 In light of above, we propose \name, as shown in Figure~\ref{fig:3D} (left), which estimates the diagonal Hessian by one more forward pass.
 HiZOO can act as a pre-conditioner, directly adjusting the update size of different parameters according to their curvatures.
 So that it can improve the model convergence when encountered with heterogeneous curvatures.
-As shown in Figure~\ref{fig:intro}, \nameo can significantly reduce the training steps and improve the accuracy.
+As shown in Figure~\ref{fig:intro}, \nameo can significantly reduce number of training steps and improve model accuracy.
 Here we summarize our key contributions as follows: